ShichengChen/Online-Judge-Code/README.md

 # How to win myself
 - never stop thinking, like workout, train my brain every single day, at least a few minutes for each day.(do easy problem such as leetcode daily problem.)

+# How to become a candidate master in codeforces
+ - solve lots of problems, such as do a virtual contest almost everyday
+ -